SQL++ Support for Couchbase Transactions

 Example 1.
 Transaction using the Query Workbench or cbq shell

 Copy the entire sequence below and paste it into either the Query Workbench or the cbq shell.
-Note that you must be using cbq shell version 2.0 or above.
+You must be using cbq shell version 2.0 or above.

 Transaction